Nerwyn/material-rounded-theme/README.md

 2. Choose your theme colors.
 You can skip picking fonts, they are not saved to the exported files.
 3. Click `Export theme`, click `Export`, and then click `Web (CSS)`.
 4. Extract the CSS files from the downloaded zip archive and open the css folder within it.
-5. Choose a matching set of light and dark css files with the same contrast extension and open them in a text editor.
+5. Choose a matching set of light and dark css files with the same contrast extension (or mix and match) and open them in a text editor.
    - `light.css` and `dark.css` are standard, `-mc` is medium contrast, and `-hc` is high contrast.
 6. Find and replace (`CTRL` + `F`) all colons `:` in the CSS files and replace them with `-light:` in the light file and `-dark:` in the dark file.
 7. Copy all of the variables from one file to the other, and rename the selector (`.dark`, `.light-high-contrast`, etc) to `html`.
 It should look something like this: